 Business Roundtable is an association of chief executive officers of leading U.S. companies working to promote a thriving economy and expanded opportunity for all Americans through sound public policy.

-Mr. Paliwal holds a Bachelor’s degree in Math, Physics and Science from Agra University in India and a master’s degree in engineering from the Indian Institute of Technology (IIT Roorkee,).
-He also earned a master’s degree in applied science and engineering, and a master’s degree in business administration, both from Miami University of Ohio.
+Dinesh holds a master’s in engineering from the Indian Institute of Technology (IIT Roorkee).
+He also earned both a master’s in applied science and engineering and an MBA from Miami University of Ohio.